What is Biometric Data?

 How does Keyo collect your Biometric Data?

 When you sign up for a Keyo account, you will provide certain Biometric Data at a Keyo kiosk.
 Keyo will then encrypt your Biometric Data and store it on Keyo’s data servers, which Keyo will use to identify you when you want to use the Services.

 How does Keyo use your Biometric Data?

-When you use the Services (i.e., want to pay for goods or services using Keyo), you will provide Biometric Data using an input device designed or that purpose.
+When you use the Services, you will provide Biometric Data using an input device designed for that purpose.
 Your Biometric Data will then be encrypted and sent to Keyo, where we will check the Biometric Data provided at the point of sale and compare it with the Biometric Data we have on file for you.
 If it is a match, your transaction will be approved and your account will be charged for the purchase you are making.

 Does Keyo share or sell your Biometric Data?

 Keyo does not sell your Biometric Data to any third parties.
-Keyo may work with third parties as needed to provide you with the Services.
-Keyo only shares your Biometric Data if they have a legitimate need to have it in order to provide you with the Services.
+Keyo may work with third parties to provide you with the Services, but only if it is necessary.
+Keyo only shares your Biometric Data if a third party has a legitimate need to have it, as long as those needs are related with the process of your Services.
 Keyo has agreements with any third parties that will receive your Biometric Data that requires them to keep your Biometric Data secret and secure.

 How long does Keyo keep your Biometric Data?

 Keyo keeps your Biometric Data as long as you have an active account with Keyo.
 Your account is considered “active” as long as you have made at least one purchase using Keyo within the last year (unless you specifically request that we close your account sooner).